-Associate Professor: Joan Swanson, John Villemaire Assistant Professor: Dale Boyle, Elizabeth Lapon
+Associate Professor: Joan Swanson, John Villemaire

+Assistant Professor: Dale Boyle, Elizabeth Lapon

 Certification in English Education is for grades 5-8 or 5-12.
-In addition to completing the General and Liberal Education Core requirements, students in this program complete a major in English (the student must be enrolled in the Education Track) designed for certification candidates, and complete the required education courses.
-In order to satisfy certification requirements, students in this certification program may have requirements that non-certification students do not have.
+In addition to completing the General and Liberal Education Core requirements, students in this program complete a major in English (the student must be enrolled in the Education Track) designed for certification candidates and complete the required education courses.
 In addition to the required education courses listed below, students must meet with both the education advisor and their English major advisor to select courses.
-This dual advising system is critical to ensuring that they are meeting all of the relevant content certification standards within the content major.
+This dual advising system is critical to ensuring that they are meeting all the relevant content certification standards within the content major.